 - Who has access to configuration or data files?

-- Don’t trust information sent from trusted sources (even your own), treat all input as poisonous: zero trust.
+Don’t trust information sent from trusted sources (even your own), treat all input as poisonous. - Validate all input

-- Validate all input: type, length, format, range, size, appropriate limits.
+Type, length, format, range, size, appropriate limits. - Accept only expected values

-- Accept only expected values: reject binary data, escape sequences and comment characters.
+Reject binary data, escape sequences and comment characters. - XML documents

-- Validate XML documents against their schema.
+Validate XML documents against their schema. - User input

 - Never build SQL statements directly from user input.